entropyx/murray/docs/tutorial-extras/User Guide.md

 ---

 # User Guide
----

-The Streamlit app was created to expand user options for conducting geographic lift experiments.
-Additionally, while the Python package is easy to use, the Streamlit app makes it even more accessible.
-The workflow of this tool consists of four steps, two of which are mandatory, while the other two are optional as they provide additional information.
+The Streamlit app was developed to enhance user options for conducting geographic lift experiments.
+While the Python package is easy to use, the Streamlit app makes it even more accessible.
+The workflow of this tool consists of four steps—two mandatory and two optional, with the latter providing additional insight.

 ## Experimental Design